What is the difference between a bridge crane and a monorail crane?

 related article

-> Overhead Crane is Working Well
+> European Double Girder Overhead Crane

-> What is the difference between winch and crane?
+> What is a gantry crane?